PAT457/Reality/README.md

 2: After that's done, open it up.
 It is recommended for you to unzip the file, but the game actually works fine while it's zipped.

-3: Open up Reality-Master, then go to src, and find "Reality.exe".
-It might be at the bottom.

-4: Double click on that and enjoy.
-If that doesn't work, go on to bin > Windows > Release > Reality.exe
+3: Open up Reality-Master, then go to src > bin > Windows > Release > Reality.exe, and enjoy :).

 Note: This is as of now for Windows only, support for OSX will come soon.